 Can you imagine a world where no mother dies giving birth?
 We can.
 That's the promise of Merck for Mothers.
 Working together with committed partners, we believe we can help make pregnancy and childbirth a safe, healthy, and joyful experience for women.

-We are working to improve maternal health through innovative partnerships and programs in 30 countries, including India, Senegal, Uganda, the U.S., and Zambia.
+We are working to improve maternal health through innovative partnerships and programs in more than 30 countries, including India, Senegal, Uganda, the U.S., and Zambia.

 Merck for Mothers, known as MSD for Mothers outside of the United States and Canada, is a 10-year $500 million initiative focused on improving the health and well-being of mothers during pregnancy and childbirth.

 As a global healthcare company, Merck created Merck for Mothers to address this critically important issue.
 We are committed to using our business and scientific expertise to end preventable maternal mortality and are already working in more than 30 countries around the world.